C-vind/Mastermind/README.md

 # Mastermind
 A code-breaking game, commonly known as Mastermind or Bulls &amp; Cows.
+The solution is generated randomly every time the player start a new game.
+Hence, the player can expect the solution to be unique and different for each game.

 References: